Vagelis Harmandaris

 E .
 Kalligiannaki, A. Chazirakis, A. Tsourtis, M. Katsoulakis, P. Plechac, V. Harmandaris, “Parametrizing coarse grained models for molecular systems at equilibrium”, Europ.
 Phys.
 J. Special Topics, 2016, 225, 1347–1372. doi: http://dx.doi.org/10.1140/epjst/e2016-60145-x

-Mathematical Modeling and Machine Learning: Mathematical/Big data coarse-graining, stochastic processes, Bayesian statistics, applied probability, optimization algorithms, non-equilibrium methods, information metrics, statistical methods for analysis of big data, inverse problems.
+Mathematical Modeling and Scientific Machine Learning: Mathematical/Big-data coarse-graining, stochastic processes, Bayesian statistics, applied probability, optimization algorithms, non-equilibrium methods, information metrics, statistical methods for big data analysis, and inverse problems;